-BNY Mellon Global Dynamic Bond Fund

-Objective The BNY Mellon Global Dynamic Bond Fund aims to maximise return from income and capital growth from a global diversified predominantly higher yielding corporate and government fixed is securities.
-The Fund is managed to seek a minimum return of c month GBP Libor) plus 2% pa over 5 years before fees.
-In so daim to achieve a positive return on a rolling 3 year basis. bal diversified portfolio of ernment fixed interest num return of cash (1 e fees.
-In so doing they

-Legal Structure Open-Ended Investment Company

-Trading Frequency Daily
+BNY Mellon Sustainable Global Dynamic Bond Fund Objective BNY Mellon Sustainable Global Dynamic Bond Fund invests in a globally diversified portfolio of predominantly corporate and government fixed interest securities.
+The Fund invests at least 75% of the portfolio in securities that demonstrate attractive investment attributes and sustainable business or operating practices and does not invest in companies which derive more than 10% of turnover from the production and sale of tobacco.
+The Fund is managed to seek a minimum return of cash (1 month GBP Libor) +2% pa over 5 years before fees.
+In so doing they aim to achieve a positive return on a rolling 3-year basis.
+Legal Structure Investment Company with Variable Capital Trading Frequency rading Frequency Daily Notice Period T Settlement Period T+3 Fee AMC: 0.20% per annum 1 66 Additional Expenses (approx.): 0.05% per annum

-Notice Period Т

-Settlement Period T+3

-Fee AMC: 0.40% per annum

-1 66 Additional Expenses (approx.): 0.31% per annum